An indefinite-proximal-based strictly contractive Peaceman-Rachford splitting method: Sublinear Convergence of iPSPR

-The rate of convergence of an algorithm can help us have a deeper understanding of the algorithm.
-Thus, in this section, we establish the sublinear rate of convergence of sP-PRSM, in ergodic sense and nonergodic sense, respectively.
+The rate of convergence of an algorithm can help us have a deeper understanding of the algorithm. \rev{In this section, motivated by \cite{li2016majorized, deng2017parallel,han2017linear,zhang2017linearly,chen2021equivalence}, we establish the $o(1/t)$ sublinear rate of convergence of iPSPR in the nonergodic sense}.